• Skip to primary navigation

 • Zingy Sumac Dressing - this is really what makes this salad so special.
 Make sure you use a qood quality olive oil and that you use fresh lemon juice and not the icky bottled version.

-Some additions to try
+Some Additions to Try

 • Some crumbled feta will add some creaminess to your sumac salad.